haihala/jsonpp/README.md

 commas.
 The key ability is to calculate a value based on other values in the file.

-A valid json file or even a json file with comments should be a valid json++ file, but it won't go the other way.
-Not all json++ files are valid json.
+A valid json file or even a json file with comments should be a valid JSON++ file, but it won't go the other way.
+Not all JSON++ files are valid json.

 ## The language